 The Downtown Riverfront Park is all about making connections – not just to downtown, but up and down the river as part of the 12-mile riverfront path system.
 Across the river, only minutes away by way of the Peter DeFazio Bridge, this park will complement all the features of the 373-acre Alton Baker Park, making both sides of the river part of the riverfront experience.

-The conceptual design phase is expected to be completed in fall 2018.
+The conceptual design phase was completed in fall 2018.
 Project permitting and construction documentation will follow, with park construction expected to begin in 2020.
 The goal is to have transformed this industrial site into a vibrant Downtown Riverfront Park for current and future generations to enjoy, and just in time for the 2021 World Track and Field Championships.

-During the course of a three-month public engagement process, we hosted three public meetings and received more than 1,700 responses from the community about how they envision the Downtown Riverfront Park.
+During the course of a three-month public engagement process, we hosted three public meetings and received more than 3,500 responses from the community about how they envision the Downtown Riverfront Park.
 Here are some of the highlights: